-Land use/Land Cover in upland areas adjacent to riparian ecosystems are important because of their ability to support the life requirements of a variety of native species.
-Under reference conditions, the upland buffer consists of native vegetation communities.
-A variety of cultural activities replace these native or naturalized vegetation communities with agriculture, urban/industrial, transportation corridors, or other types of land use.
-Changes in LULC in the buffer also have the potential to affect the rate at which water and sediment move towards riparian areas from the uplands (Peterjohn and Correll 1984, 1986; Osborne and Kovacic 1993; Barling and Moore 1994).
+The upland areas in the local drainage of the riparian ecosystems, like the buffer area adjacent to the riparian ecosystem, are important because of their ability to support various other life requirements of riparian ecosystem dependent wildlife species.
+Under reference conditions, these upland areas consist of native vegetation communities to which wildlife is adapted.
+A variety of cultural activities replace these native vegetation communities with agriculture, urban/industrial, transportation corridors, and other types of land use.
+Wildlife Habitat in the Local Drainage indicates the degree to which the LULC in the local drainage of the riparian ecosystem is suitable for wildlife usage.